Driving a jet ski is NOT complicated, but there are a few things you need to know.

 Some come with manual reverse; as shown below, you pull a lever to drop the reverse bucket.

-The Sea-Doo lanyard is the key and kill switch in one that starts your jet ski.
+The Sea-Doo lanyard is the “key” and “kill switch” in one that starts your engine.
+One end goes on the Sea-Doo, the other your life jacket.

 Kawasaki and Yamaha lanyard clips on the left side of the handlebars and acts only as the kill switch.

-Not every jet ski has brakes or even reverse.
+Not all of them have brakes or even reverse.

 If it does have reverse, it can either be manual or electronic.